BLOG

 Remember...

-It is not enough to just have policies in place.
-They need to be understood and enforced.
-Employees must be able to easily access the Handbook and understand the policies and managers need to be trained to understand how to apply them consistently and correctly.
+Remember, it’s not enough to have policies in place – they need to be understood and enforced.
+Employees must be able to easily access the handbook and understand the policies, and managers must be trained to apply them consistently and correctly.

 Find what you were looking for?